frobertpixto/MegaCalc1/README.md

 - No known issues...

 ### Notes
 - Async/Await is is not supported on MacOS < 12.
-SO not using it as I want to support Big Sur (11.6)
+So not using it as I want to support Big Sur (11.6)

 ## MegaCalc - Almost infinite Integer Calculator